 Like your entertainment a little more arty?

-Visit the Astor Theatre(Stanhope Road)for world and classic cinema, quality gigs and surreal seaside variety shows a plenty (recommended is the regular cabaret bash Private Widdle, which hosts at least four shows a year, including the excellent Drag Race).
+Visit the Astor Theatre(Stanhope Road)for world and classic cinema at the new weekly Deal Film Club, quality gigs and surreal seaside variety shows a plenty (recommended is the regular cabaret bash Private Widdle, which hosts at least four shows a year, including the excellent Drag Race).

 And The Lighthouse on the Strand in Walmer, about a twenty minute walk, is the place for an eclectic (and often free) programme of singer-songwriters, folk acts, comedians and DJs.
 There’s plenty of both London and locally-brewed craft beer on tap, too, as well as supper clubs, tapas nights and a popular, highly delicious Sunday lunch service (£15 for two courses).